 People can be accepting and tolerant of who we are without being ready to accept everything at this moment.
 What’s most important is that we give people good experiences within the LDS Church when they do want to be there.
 Choosing acceptance, love, and respect will help people see the Church in a good light so much easier than crafting an eloquent response to a question will.

-As a non-Mormon living in a Mormon bubble, my dad has had varied of experiences within the Church.
+As a non-Latter-day Saint living in an LDS bubble, my dad has had varied experiences within the Church.
 However, I feel safe and comfortable sharing my own spiritual experiences with my dad, because I know he accepts, loves, and respects me.